kanocz/lcvpn/README.md

 ```

 where port is UDP port for communication
-encryption is aescbc for AES-CBC
+encryption is *aescbc* for AES-CBC, *aescbchmac* for AES-CBC+HMAC-SHA245 or *none* for no encryption
-for aescbc mainkey is hex form of 16, 24 or 32 bytes key (for AES-128, AES-192 or AES-256)
+for *aescbc* mainkey/altkey is hex form of 16, 24 or 32 bytes key (for AES-128, AES-192 or AES-256)
+for *aescbchmac* mainkey/altkey is 32 bytes longer
+for *none* mainkey/altkey mainkey/altkey is just ignored
 number of remotes is virtualy unlimited, each takes about 256 bytes in memory

 ### Config reload